Talentless Nana

 Talentless Nana (無能なナナ, Munō na Nana) is a Japanese manga series written by Looseboy and illustrated by Iori Furuya.
-It has been serialized in Square Enix's shōnen manga magazine Monthly Shōnen Gangan since May 2016 and has been collected in thirteen tankōbon volumes.
+It was serialized in Square Enix's shōnen manga magazine Monthly Shōnen Gangan from May 2016 to July 2026, with its chapters collected in fifteen tankōbon volumes.
 The manga is published digitally in North America by Square Enix.
 An anime television series adaptation by Bridge aired from October to December 2020.

 Plot

 In the near future, mysterious monsters known as the "Enemies of Humanity" begin to appear, and with it so do children with supernatural powers called the "Talented".
 To prepare them for the upcoming battle against these Enemies, all the Talented are sent to a school located on a deserted island, where they have all their daily needs provided for until they graduate and communication with the outside world is forbidden.
 One day, a new student named Nana Hiiragi arrives at the school.
 Her friendly and cheerful personality lets her quickly make friends with the class.
 In reality, however, Nana is a Talentless government assassin who has been dispatched to kill the Talented, whom the government deems to be the true Enemies of Humanity.